Kristenkj/Python_Projects/README.md

 This repository contains a list of projects completed during my Python training.
 The projects were created using pycharm.
 You will find individual projects in there own folder that I have completed and wished to showcase within their own folders.

-Within the 'src' folder you will find labs that I have completed within my learning of the Python language to practice and advance my skills.
+Within the 'PYT2X' folder you will find labs that I have completed within my learning of the Python language to practice and advance my skills.

 ## Getting Started